flashmob/go-guerrilla/README.md

 (0.25 BTC for a successful merge)

-- Profiling: Simulate a configurable number of simultaneous clients (eg 500) which send commands at random speeds with messages of various lengths.
+- Profiling: Simulate a configurable number of simultaneous clients (eg 5000) which send commands at random speeds with messages of various lengths.
+Some connections to use TLS.
+Some connections may produce errors, eg. disconnect randomly after a few commands, issue unexpected input or timeout.
 Provide a report of all the bottlenecks and setup so that the report can be run automatically run when code is pushed to github.
 (0.25 BTC)

 - Looking for someone to do a code review & possibly fix any tidbits,